Dr. Halo Bitmap Image File

 2.0 | 1 Vote

-A CUT file is a cutscene data file used by some games in the Grand Theft Auto series.
+A CUT file may also be a cutscene data file used by some games in the Grand Theft Auto series.
 It contains data used to load a cutscene, such as a list of models used in the scene.
 Grand Theft Auto: San Andreas and Grand Theft Auto IV use CUT files.

 CUT files are stored in .IMG (Grand Theft Auto Data) archives, which reside in a game's anim directory.
 These archives also include IFP and DAT files, which are linked with a CUT file.
 IFP files contain a cutscene's animation data; DAT files contain miscellaneous cutscene data.